 Jie Li

-Professor of East Asian Languages and Civilizations
+Ford Foundation Professor of East Asian Studies and Harvard College Professor

 https://ealc.fas.harvard.edu/people/jie-li